kryzin/kryzin-com/README.md

 **Adding next:**

-- how to add translations to blogItems??? (convert class -> const/function)
+- Bootstrap in layout
 - Correct responsiveness:
-    * Header nav turns into one dropdown
+  - Header nav turns into one dropdown
-    * Header gets shorter (only title + settings stay)
+  - Header gets shorter (only title + settings stay)
 - sample blog post on home page (check this out!)
 - fix flash of unstyled content